Catering companies going green via cutting down on single-use plastics

 Catering companies going green via cutting down on single-use plastics 3

 Purple Sage gives biodegradable and completely compostable wares for catering.
-It has also stopped providing plastic straws, the use of the simplest paper ones while important.
+It has also stopped providing plastic straws, using the simplest paper ones while important.
 Similarly, The Foodist, a five-yr-antique enterprise that fits with restaurant companions to cater and deliver Bentos, offers biodegradable cutlery crafted from herbal starches.
 It had been using a combination of paper food boxes and disposable plastic Bentos to serve food for approximately two years, earlier than switching to reusable lacquered bento bins in 2016.

 CHALLENGES AHEAD